-Overall, the samples were evenly split between a silt sand and silt clay sediment matrix.
-Artefactual material recovered from the dried residues were minimal and included fragments of ceramic building material and industrial waste that are of low archaeological significance.
-The material recovered from the flots is outlined below.
-No charred plant remains (CPR), shell or bone material was recovered from the samples.
+Overall, the samples were dominated by silt sand sediment matrix.
+Artefactual material recovered from the dried residues was minimal and include pieces of ceramic building material (CBM) and industrial waste.
+The material recovered from the flots are outlined below.
+The paucity of palaeoenvironmental material from this site is relative to the whole of the Wylfa complex with some exceptions.
+This is likely to have been the result of taphonomic issues rather than the absence in the past.